The Importance of Origin and Cause for Vehicle Fires

 Obtaining an accurate, scientific origin and cause for a vehicle fire means more than just closing out a claim.
 If the case goes to litigation, you not only have a report that explains the process, evidence, and science behind its conclusions but also a certified professional who can defend their findings.
 When you’re looking for a fire investigator, make sure your pick is ready to provide expert testimony if needed.
 A reputable investigator will be aware that their conclusions may be challenged, which is why an origin and cause determination based on just the facts is vital to your vehicle fire claim.

-National Fire Experts, a part of Alpine Intel’s suite of services, provides actionable intelligence to a variety of fire scenes with the highest degree of accuracy, consistency, and professionalism.
-Our experts adhere to the National Fire Protection Association’s (NFPA) guidelines and are qualified to review the evidence at any fire scene through our 11-step investigation.
+National Fire Experts, a part of Alpine Intel’s suite of services, provides actionable intelligence for residential, commercial, industrial, vehicle, marine vessel, and specialty equipment fires with the highest degree of accuracy, consistency, and professionalism.
+Our experts adhere to NFPA guidelines and are qualified to review the evidence at any fire scene through our 11-step investigation process.
 Submit an assignment for a comprehensive origin and cause investigation.

 Don’t miss insurance-focused resources and webinars about property, perils, and trends impacting claims nationwide by signing up for The Savvy Adjuster Newsletter.